nschorgh/Planetary-Code-Collection/Common/README.txt

 grids.f:
 	creates appropriate 1D grids, calculates thermal properties of soil with ice

-vapordiffusioni.f:
-	Diffusion of water vapor with phase transitions on irregular grid, explicit solver

-adsorption.f:
-	amount of adsorbed H2O and more

 derivs.f90:
 	first and second derivatives on irregular grid